peteroupc/peteroupc.github.io/estimation.md

 The following algorithm comes from Huber and Jones (2019\)[^5]; see also Huber (2017\)[^6].
 It estimates the expected value of a stream of random variates with the following properties:

-- The numbers in the stream lie in the closed interval [0, 1].
+- The numbers in the stream lie in the closed unit interval.
 - The stream of numbers can't take on the value 0 with probability 1.
 - The stream's mean (expected value) is unknown.